DIY Explosives Experimenter Blows Self Up, Contaminates Building - Slashdot

 It was just five years ago that Morrison graduated from Pensacola Christian College in Florida with a degree in pre-pharmacy and minors in chemistry and math.
 Though a local reverend believes 28-year-old Morrison was "not a bomb maker," USA Today's site FDL Reporter notes that "Officials assume he was making bombs that accidentally exploded and killed him...
 They have not publicly disclosed what chemicals were in apartment 11 where Morrow lived, only describing them as 'extremely volatile and unstable explosives.'"

-Thoughts and Prayers (Score:1)
+Thoughts and Prayers (Score:2, Informative)

 I'm helping by keeping them in my thoughts and prayers.